 tudor pelagos 2025

-11. Omega Speedmaster First Omega in Space$5,200
+11. Omega Speedmaster First Omega in Space — $5,200

-The Omega Speedmaster First Omega in Space (FOIS) is a modern tribute to one of the most historically significant watches in space exploration.
-Inspired by the Speedmaster worn by astronaut Wally Schirra during the 1962 Mercury-Atlas 8 mission, the FOIS blends vintage design elements with modern craftsmanship, making it a compelling choice for both collectors and first-time buyers seeking a more refined take on the Speedmaster legacy.
+The Omega Speedmaster First Omega in Space (FOIS) is a modern tribute to one of the most historically meaningful watches in space exploration.
+Inspired by the Speedmaster worn by astronaut Wally Schirra during the 1962 Mercury-Atlas 8 mission, the FOIS blends vintage design elements with modern craftsmanship, making it a compelling choice for collectors and first-time buyers seeking a more refined take on the Speedmaster legacy.

 FeatureSpecification